Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part2.md

 ## Part 2: Installation and Configuration

-To develop and deploy applications with Vitis, you need to install the Vitis unified software environment, the Xilinx Runtime library (XRT), and the platform files specific to the acceleration card used in your project.
+To develop and deploy applications with Vitis, you need to install the Vitis unified software environment, the AMD Runtime library (XRT) and the platform files specific to the acceleration card used in your project.

 ### Step 1: Review the Installation Requirements